 New Haven county Connecticut is a wonderful place for a biking trip.
-The varied terrain and beautiful scenery provide the perfect setting for bicycling on the backroads or taking a mountain bike up one of the states rugged hills.
+The varied terrain and beautiful scenery provide the perfect setting for bicycling on the backroads or taking a mountain bike up one of the state’s rugged hills.
 Biking is big in Connecticut – for locals and tourists alike.
 A Connecticut bike ride can be a great way to explore the state.
 The automobile traffic can be very busy, particularly in Connecticut cities – but the bike rider can usually travel without delays.
-Use caution, but take a bicycle and enjoy Connecticut on bike!
+Use caution, but take a bicycle and enjoy Connecticut on a bike!
 Follow the text links or click on the Connecticut map below to find Connecticut biking trails by county.

 New Haven County CT Biking Trails